International Ultramarine Corps: History

 The Corps was created by the US federal government as a government-sponsored group of superhumans, in contrast to the more independent Justice League.
 Led by General Wade Eiling, the original members of the team were Flow, 4-D, Pulse 8, and Warmaker One.

 During a fight with the JLA, the UMC realised that Eiling was dangerously insane and that they were on the wrong side; they then sided with the League against their leader.

 Having developed a mistrust of governments, the Corps subsequently declared themselves independent of any and all nations and built a free-floating city in which to dwell, which they named Superbia and set in the air above the ruins of Montevideo.
 They called for other disaffected superheroes to join them in their city, receiving responses from around the globe.
 However, the total population and demographics of Superbia are unknown.

 With the Justice League mysteriously absent, the Corps responded to an attack by Gorilla Grodd on Kinshasa, the capital of the Democratic Republic of the Congo.
 Unknown to them, this was actually a preliminary incursion by the dimension-hopping Sheeda.
 The Corps found themselves totally outclassed.
 Superbia was knocked out of the sky, causing many casualties to both the onboard population and the population of the city it fell upon.
 A number of the Corps were killed by Grodd and the Sheeda, led by the Nebula Man.
 Squire, a junior member of the Corps, alerted Batman, and a rescue was attempted, which itself looked doomed to failure until the rest of the newly returned League (themselves rescued by Squire from the pocket universe of Qwewq) arrived to help.

 Disgraced, the Corps was on the verge of disbanding when Superman suggested that they enter the pocket universe and act as its defenders.
 It was eventually revealed they failed to save it (instead placing the seed of weakness in it).
-Though their return was not shown, members Knight II, Squire III, Vixen and Tasmanian Devil have recently reappeared.
+Though their return was not shown, members Knight, Squire, Vixen and Tasmanian Devil later reappeared.

 The group was last seen in the pages of Final Crisis, showing up in a cameo in issue #4, with Superbia being one of the "Watchtowers" where the heroes were holding off the forces of Darkseid.
 Superbia is last seen falling from the sky after an aerial attack disables it.
 The status of the group after this incident is unknown.